swiftlang/swift-format/Documentation/Configuration.md

     (the default), requirements will be laid out horizontally first, with line breaks only being fired when the line length would be exceeded.

+*   `lineBreakBetweenDeclarationAttributes` _(boolean)_:  Determines the
+    line-breaking behavior for adjacent attributes on declarations.
+    If true, a line break will be added between each attribute, forcing the attribute list to be laid out vertically.
+If false (the default), attributes will be laid out horizontally first, with line breaks only being fired when the line length would be exceeded.

 *   `prioritizeKeepingFunctionOutputTogether` _(boolean)_: Determines if
     function-like declaration outputs should be prioritized to be together with the function signature right (closing) parenthesis.
 If false (the default), function